talvbansal/media-manager/README.md

 ```
 After running the command above a new files will appear at `config/media-manager.php`.
 Simply add the desired middleware to to the middleware array.

+If you want to change the root prefix of the routes from `/admin/` you can do so by changing the `media-manager.routes.prefix` value in the config file published above.
+However amending the prefix value will require you to pass a new `prefix` prop to your mark up that corresponds directly to this value.

 ## # Assets
 After registering the Media Manager service provider, you should publish the Media Manager assets using the `vendor:publish` Artisan command:
 ```bash